lun0522/Notes/CppLang.md

 }
 ```

 When an exception is caught, we can rethrow it.
 Note that the type of rethrown exception can be different.
-In the above example, if we put `throw;` in the `catch`-block, the rethrown exception is exatly the previously caught one (of type `MyError1` or `MyError2`); but if we put `throw e;`, the type of the thrown exception will be `std::exception`.
+In the above example, if we put `throw;` in the `catch`-block, the rethrown exception is exactly the previously caught one (of type `MyError1` or `MyError2`); but if we put `throw e;`, the type of the thrown exception will be `std::exception`.

 `noexcept` **specifier** can be conditional.
 We can put an expression that evaluates to `true` or `false`: